luizcavalcanti/nes-emulator/README.md

 - A functional MMU with most of the memory mirroring needed
 - A vey basic PPU on which you can write and read bytes mindlessly, but does not render stuff yet.
 - Basic inspection GUI for debugging purposes (run `make inspect`)
-- Supported CPU Opcodes so far: 45 of 151
+- Supported CPU Opcodes so far: 58 of 151
 - Supported PPU Addresses so far: 4 of 8

-### What I'm working on right now?
+### What I'm working on right now

 - PPU Implementation
 - Adding PPU info on debugger/inspector
-- MORE OPCODES! (at least enough to run Balloon Fighter)
+- MORE OPCODES! (at least enough to run simple, early gen games)

 ### Parking lot